qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 Databases allow you to store a large volume of associated data in one file.
-You may already be familiar with a database management system (DBMS) such as Microsoft Access.
+You may already be familiar with a database management system (DBMS) such as Libreoffice Base or MS Access.
 GIS applications can also make use of databases.
 GIS-specific DBMSes (such as PostGIS) have extra functions, because they need to handle spatial data.

-* Click on this icon: |addSpatiaLiteLayer|
+Adding a layer from a SpatiaLite database or from a GeoPackage archive is not so different: in fact, both are spatial extension of the SQLite library.

+Let's add some layer from a SpatiaLite database.

+* Click the icon |dataSourceManager| to open the Data Source Manager window

 (If you're sure you can't see it at all, check that the :guilabel:`Manage Layers` toolbar is enabled.)

-It will give you a new dialog.
-In this dialog:
+* Click on the |addSpatiaLiteLayer| :guilabel:`SpatiaLite` tab.
+* In this tab you can see all the connections to existing databases or set up new connections.
 * Click the :guilabel:`New` button.
-* In the same :file:`epsg4326` folder, you should find the file :file:`landuse.sqlite`.
+* In the main folder of the Training Data, you should find the file :file:`landuse.sqlite`.
 Select it and click :guilabel:`Open`.

-You will now see the first dialog again.
-Notice that the dropdown select above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.
+Notice that the drop-down above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.

 * Click the :guilabel:`Connect` button.
 You should see this in the previously empty box: